rvinluan/slack-pokemon/README.md

 Set up an [Outgoing Webhook Integration](https://my.slack.com/services/new/outgoing-webhook) with the trigger word 'pkmn' that sends  to the URL: `your-url.herokuapp.com/commands/` (or whatever your equivalent URL is if you're not using Heroku).
 You'll need admin access to your Slack Integration to do this.

 To get the bot's avatar to work, you need to set up a [Custom Emoji](https://my.slack.com/customize/emoji) with the name ':pkmntrainer:'.
 The `pkmntrainer.jpg` image is included for your convenience.

+##How to play

+List of commands:

+`pkmn battle me`: starts a battle. chooses a pokemon for the NPC.
+`pkmn i choose <pokemon>`: chooses a pokemon for the user.
+Replies with a list of usable moves.
+`pkmn use <attack>`: uses an attack.
+If the pokemon doesn't know that attack, it will respond with an error.
+You can type the attack with hyphens (hyper-beam) or with spaces (will o wisp).
+`pkmn end battle`: end the battle before someone wins.
+You can also use this to end battles someone else started but never finished.

 ##Features